-Bold, independent and headstrong, the Shiba is brimming with self-confidence.
-He is lively outdoors, yet calm indoors, as long as he gets daily exercise.
-He may chase small animals.
-He is a hardy breed, ready for adventure.
+Bold, independent, and headstrong, the Shiba Inu is brimming with self-confidence.
+They are lively outdoors, yet calm indoors, as long as they get daily exercise.
+They are a hardy breed, ready for adventure.
 Some tend to be headstrong and domineering.
-He is territorial, alert and reserved with strangers, ingredients making for an excellent watchdog.
-He is quite vocal; some bark a lot.
+Some Shiba Inus may be alert and reserved with strangers.
+They can also be quite vocal; some bark a lot.

-The Shiba needs a daily workout, either in the form of a vigorous game in the yard, a long walk or a good run in a safe area.
-He does best when allowed to divide his time between inside and out.
-His double coat needs brushing one or two times weekly, more when shedding.
+The Shiba needs a daily workout, either in the form of a vigorous game in the yard, a long walk, or a good run in a fenced area.
+Thier double coat needs brushing one or two times weekly, more when shedding.

 - Major concerns: patellar luxation